 What Are the Benefits of Elevated Pushups?

-Pushups are an exercise that strengthens the entire body.
-There are different kinds of pushups, and one specific kind is the elevated pushup.
-In an elevated pushup, either the upper or lower body is elevated above the rest of the body at a certain angle to the floor.
-These kinds of pushups are a useful addition to regular pushups and they can enhance your exercise routine.
+Push Ups are an exercise that strengthens the entire body.
+It’s a pretty popular bodyweight exercise but many beginners don’t know that there are different kinds of push ups, and one specific pushup variation is the elevated pushup.
+In an elevated pushup, or incline pushup, either the upper or lower body is elevated above the rest of the body at a certain angle to the floor.
+These kinds of pushups are a useful addition to standard pushups and they can enhance your exercise routine without the help of a dumbbell.

-Elevated pushups allow you to make your workout easier or more challenging depending on the type of pushup.
-If you are just starting out and are unable to perform a pushup on the ground, elevating your upper body on a step or even against a wall will take some weight off of your upper body, making a pushup more attainable.
+Elevated push ups allow you to make your workout easier or more challenging depending on the type of pushup.
+If you are just starting out and are unable to perform a pushup on the ground, putting your upper body on an elevated surface like a step or even against a wall will take some weight off of your upper body, making a pushup more attainable.
 On the other hand, elevating the legs places more weight on smaller muscle groups of the shoulders and causes the abdominals to contract more.
-The added gravity also makes the exercise more challenging to perform.
+The added gravity also makes the exercise more challenging to perform and increases muscle activation and fitness level.

-By changing the angle of your pushups, you will work different muscle groups.
+By changing the angle of your pushups, you will build strength in different muscle groups.
 In elevated pushups where your feet are above the rest of your body on a step or bench, your weight is placed further forward.
 The anterior deltoids, which are muscles in front of the shoulders, are working harder.
-The trapezius, lats, and rhomboids, which are the muscles on the back, are also working harder.
+The trapezius, lats, and rhomboids, which are back muscles, are also working harder.
 Thus, you’re building more muscle in these areas.
-When your upper body is above your feet, the pectoralis major, which are the chest muscles, and the triceps work harder.
+When your upper body is above your feet, the pecs, which are the chest muscles, and the triceps work harder.
+This makes for a great chest exercise to add to a chest workout.

-Elevated pushups work the shoulders and chest muscles in a different way than regular pushups.
+Elevated push ups work the shoulders and chest muscles in a different way than regular pushups.
 They create muscle confusion, which occurs when the muscles are forced to work differently than they are used to.
 This builds more muscle and inhibits a workout plateau.
-To take advantage of this benefit, rotate between regular, incline and decline pushups during your workout.
+To take advantage of this benefit, rotate between regular, incline and decline pushups during your strength training workout.
+Before starting a workout routine consult a personal trainer.

 Chelsea Hanson began writing professionally in 2009.
 She is a personal trainer and running coach in Ann Arbor, Michigan, who has written for the website AnnArbor and worked in the health and fitness fields since 2002.
 Hanson has a Bachelor of Arts in English from the University of Michigan and a Master of Arts in psychology from Michigan School of Professional Psychology.